changelly/api-changelly/README.md

 1. Register and get the API key — [generate](https://changelly.com/developers#keys "https://changelly.com/developers#keys");
 2. Read the following documentation;
-3. Open a github issue if you have any questions;
+3. Open a
+ub issue if you have any questions;
 4. You can also write to [pro@changelly.com](mailto:pro@changelly.com "pro@changelly.com").

 * * *